bob123456678/TrainControl/Readme.md

 ## Changelog

+* v1.8.1 [5/19/23]
+    - Improved path selection logic in autonomous operation
+        - Alternative paths are now checked if the shortest path is blocked
+        - The chosen path is randomized if there are multiple options of the same length
+    - Added current station information to autonomy UI when a locomotive has no available paths
+    - Autonomy UI bug fixes

 * v1.8.0 [5/17/23]
     - Added JSON-based layout autonomy configuration interface
     - Added ability to run fully autonomous operation via the UI